 Solar Roofing is a smart innovation that results in numerous benefits for the property owner as well as the environment.
 The investment instantly boosts a property value and reduces electricity bills.
 Several federal and state tax credits make the solar roofing a cost-effective solution for residential and commercial properties.

 The utilization of fossil fuels for electricity has resulted in vast environment challenges and ozone layer depletion.
 Solar energy is a better alternative as there are zero side effects of installing and maintaining the solar panels.
-Sun’s natural heat and light can be converted in to electricity by the photo voltaic nature of the solar cells.
-The sunlight is absolutely free and is an excellent source for renewable energy.
+Sun’s natural heat and light can be converted into electricity by the photovoltaic nature of the solar cells.
+The sunlight is absolutely free and is an excellent source of renewable energy.

 Now is the best time to invest in solar roofing as the 30 percent federal tax benefit expires in 2023.
 Individual states have offered tax credits for installing solar roofing.
 In Illinois, there is no tax credit for solar roofing but the project is eligible for Home Improvement tax benefit.
 Iowa offers tax credit up to $20, 000 on a first come first serve basis and up to 5 million dollars per year.
 All installations must be complete and approved by the local utility company to apply for tax credits.